BEAMRobotics/ig_handle/README.md

  - Two [FLIR Blackfly S USB3](https://www.flir.com/products/blackfly-s-usb3/?model=BFS-U3-13Y3M-C&vertical=machine+vision&segment=iis) monochrome cameras
  - One [Xsens MTi-30 AHRS](https://www.xsens.com/hubfs/Downloads/usermanual/MTi_usermanual.pdf) IMU

-All sensors are synchronized with the clock of a Teensy 4.1 microcontroller, which provides:
+All sensors are synchronized with the Real Time Clock (RTC) of a Teensy 4.1 microcontroller, which provides:
   - PPS/GPRMC time-synchronization for the LiDAR.
 See Section 7.4 of the following [manual](https://drive.google.com/file/d/1aXXFh7Xt5NxyyPRi7TeC-lx5p7oeyu10/view?usp=sharing) for details.
 The LiDAR collects data at 10 Hz
-  - analog signals to start and trigger cameras (within microseconds of each-other) at 20 Hz, enabling stereo vision
+  - analog signals to start and simultaneously trigger cameras at 20 Hz, enabling stereo vision
   - digital signals to start and sample IMU data at 200 Hz

 **ig-handle** is extensible to additional LiDARs and cameras, with the option to soft-synchronize sonar data collected by a [DT100 multibeam profiling sonar](https://imagenex.com/products/dt100) as demonstrated in our paper: